Restoration Research Park

 Nitrogen-Fixing Species

 Nitrogen is one of the key nutrients plants need to grow.
 To do so, they extract inorganic nitrogen from the forest soil.
-A lot of tropical dry forests are Nitrogen limited.
+A lot of tropical dry forests are nitrogen limited.
 That means that the low levels of nitrogen is the primary reason plants in that ecosystem are not growing faster.
 So what can be done?

 Well, there is one family of plants with a unique ability.
 Species in the Fabaceae family (also called Legumes) grow small nodules on their roots and in those nodules they host special bacteria.
 These bacteria can fix nitrogen from the atmosphere and convert it into the type of nitrogen that plants can use.
 So while all other plants are competing for the limited inorganic nitrogen in the forest soil, the Fabaceae species just create their own through this symbiosis.